- PULLING Definition Meaning - Merriam-Webster

 The meaning of PULL is to exert force upon so as to cause or tend to cause motion toward the force How to use pull in a sentence

-PULLING meaning: 1 present participle of pull 2 to move something towards yourself, sometimes with great physical… Learn more
+PULLING definition: 1 present participle of pull 2 to move something towards yourself, sometimes with great physical… Learn more

 - Pulling - Definition, Meaning Synonyms | Vocabulary. com